coodie/Resumee/README.md

 ```

 In textmaker compile with PostScript (Dvi->Ps).
 And resulting file should be resume.ps,
-it can be easily converted to pdf using ghostscript:
+it can be easily converted to pdf using ubuntu ghostscript package:

 ```
-ghostscript resume.ps resume.pdf
+ps2pdf resume.ps resume.pdf
 ```